-This one is our favourite question and if you have used the beef product you will understand why.
-Many people find the beef aroma a bit too strong however when they substitute with Lamb dripping the house may be filled with a lovely lamb roast aroma.
-Lard is our all time favourite, like cooking with liquid bacon it has a sweet, slightly nutty aroma.
+This is one of our favourite questions - if you have used our beef product you will understand why.
+People who are ‘dripping converts’ love its taste and aroma.
+For some, particularly those new to the world of dripping, they can find the beef aroma strong.
+In this instance, Lamb dripping can be a lovely way to introduce fat into the diet which fills the home with a delicious roast lamb aroma.
+Alternatively, Lard is an all-time favourite, like cooking with liquid bacon it has a sweet, slightly nutty aroma.

 How long does it take to ship my order?

-A: Generally dripiing can be stored in the pantry for extended periods but this really depends on how often you use it and what you do with the left overs (cooking excess) after use.
-From our experience dripping is best stored in a dripping pot next to the stove.
-If you are buying larger quantities to use over extended periods then dripping is best stored frozen.
-Our dripping does not have preservatives added.
+Generally, dripping can be stored in the pantry for extended periods but this depends on how often you use it and what you do with the leftovers (cooking excess) after use.